top of page

 Intraplate volcanoes in NE Asia

 The Quaternary intraplate volcanoes in northeast Asia are sparsely distributed along the north-to-south, subparallel to the Japanese subduction zone, where the old Pacific plate subducts.
 These volcanoes are thought to result from the partial melting of the wet plumes that originated from the stagnant slab in the mantle transition zone.
-I am studying thermochemical convection, phase transition and melt transport with compaction pressure in hydrous mantle transition zone and anhydrous upper mantle, using 2-D numerical modeling (Kim et al., 2022; in preparation).
+I am studying thermochemical convection, phase transition and melt transport with compaction pressure in hydrous mantle transition zone and anhydrous upper mantle, using 2-D numerical modeling (Kim et al., 2022; Lee et al., 206; Lee et al., under review).

 KakaoTalk_20210814_092558352.png